 Without medical intervention, respiratory depression and cardiac arrest could develop if you abuse this white oblong pill.

 Treatment for Opioid Addiction at Renaissance Recovery

-If you have been abusing IP 109 pills or any other opioid, we can help you address the physical and psychological sides of addiction here at Renaissance Recovery.
+If you have been abusing the IP 109 white oval pill or any other opioid, we can help you address the physical and psychological sides of addiction here at Renaissance Recovery.